ethan-ck/Alexandria/Biology/The Chemical Basis of Life.md

 	- It essentially tells you the number of positively charged protons.
 - The Atomic mass is the average of the mass numbers for these atoms
 	- To be specific, the mass of the protons and neutrons
-	- Isotopes are atoms of the same element that differ in the amount of neutrons
-		- They have the same number of protons, but have different mass numbers
-		- A radioactive isotope is a nucleus with excess neutrons, which is unstable and decay, and emit radiation.
-		- Geiger counter (Uranium fever)
 		- These Radioactive Isotopes are used to track changes and destroy cells (X-rays and chemotherapy)
 			- A researcher can thus use a small amount of radioactive isotope as a tracer to detect how a group of cells or an organ is processing a certain element or molecule.
 				- Ex.
 Giving a person a small amount of idoine-131 to determine if a thyroid gland is functioning properly.
 				- ex.
 A Positron Emission Tomography (PET) uses tracerse to determine the comparative activity of tissues.
 			- Radioactive substances are dangerous and can cause harmful chemical changes in cells, damage DNA, and cause cancer.
+			- They are the same element, but differ in their mass numbers.
+			- They are the same element, but differ in the number of neutrons.
+	- Isotopes are atoms of the same element that differ in the amount of neutrons
+		- They have the same number of protons, but have different mass numbers
+		- A radioactive isotope is a nucleus with excess neutrons, which is unstable and decay, and emit radiation.
+		- Geiger counter (Uranium fever)
 - The properties of Water:
 	- Solvency
 	- Cohesion and adhesion